vladyc1234/IntroductionToRobotics/README.md

 The code, image and video showcasing the 4 digit 7-segment display project are provided in the Homework4 file (in case you don't want to download the video I have provided a youtube link: https://youtu.be/SFbZJ5yLgwg).

 ![7e88f391-d83f-4784-a971-bc5e46b09a1e](https://user-images.githubusercontent.com/73032808/202317505-cf82e127-5ed3-4ddf-8bc1-35596af162cd.jpg)

+## Homework 5

+This code is a  semi-complete game of Snake written in Arduino.
+It uses the LedControl library to display the game on a matrix of LEDs, and it uses the LiquidCrystal library to display the text menu on an LCD screen.
+The code uses the EEPROM to store settings and high scores.
+The game can be controlled using a joystick and the menu can be navigated using the said joystick and by using its button.
+When the button is pressed, settings or the name and highscore are saved in the EEPROM

+Hardware used:

+  1. 1 x Arduino board
+  2. 1 x LED matrix,
+  3. 1 x LCD1602 screen
+  4. 1 x joystick
+  5. 1 x buzzer
+  6. 1 x breadboard
+  7. wires per logic
+  8. resistors per logic

+Feature list:

+  – Start Game:
+    ∗ Shown details while playing
+    ∗ Enter name for highscore and the end of the game – Highscore:
+    * top 6 in eeprom with name and score
+    ∗ Reset high scores button in settings
+  – Settings:
+    ∗ LCD contrast control (saved in eeprom)
+    ∗ LCD brightness control (saved in eeprom)
+    ∗ Matrix brightness control (saved in eeprom).
+Lights up the entire matrix when changing it.
+    ∗ Sound control on/off (saved in eeprom)

+The code, image and video are provided in the Homework5 file (in case you don't want to download the video I have provided a youtube link: https://youtu.be/SFbZJ5yLgwg).